abhisvakil/abhisvakil/README.md

 - Developed a **Wiener Deconvolution Model**, improving satellite image resolution **by 10x** using GNSS-R & SAR fusion.
 - Applied **deep learning techniques** to enhance satellite imagery and terrain mapping.

-📄 Featured Publication: Comparative Analysis of KF, EKF, and Particle Filter for Navigation in Autonomous Vehicles
+**📄 Featured Publication:** Comparative Analysis of KF, EKF, and Particle Filter for Navigation in Autonomous in Autonomous Vehicles
-	•	Conducted an in-depth study on Kalman Filter (KF), Extended Kalman Filter (EKF), and Particle Filter to evaluate their efficiency in autonomous vehicle navigation.
+        • Conducted an in-depth study of Kalman Filter (KF), Extended Kalman Filter (EKF), and Particle Filter to evaluate their **efficiency in autonomous vehicle navigation**.
 	• Key Contributions:
         •	Analyzed real-time localization accuracy under various sensor noise conditions.
         •	Proposed an optimized sensor fusion framework, integrating LiDAR & GPS data to improve predictive accuracy.
         •	Demonstrated that Particle Filters outperform EKF in nonlinear environments but at a higher computational cost.
 	•	The study was selected at the state level for its innovative approach to autonomous system optimization.

 ---
 🔗 Read More: [Google Scholar Profile](https://scholar.google.com/citations?user=0z8ZFQoAAAAJ&hl=en)
 ## 🚀 Competitions & Hackathons